fdavidgithub/learn_python/english_verbs/readme.md

-# Create output as a OUTER JOIN (SQL) using csv file
+# Description
+Print list of verbs not common between Simples and Participle.
-If verb on Past participle is equal to simple past, do not save in output file
+If the verb on Past participle is equal to simple past, do not print on output

 * simple_past.csv: list of irregular verbs the [simple past](https://en.wiktionary.org/wiki/simple_past)
 * past_participle.csv: list of irregular verbs the [past participle](https://en.wiktionary.org/wiki/past_participle)